-Thus, 8 out of the 15 waterway zones experience little to no effect in terms of potential outflow when all three expansion scenarios are operational.
-No doubt, such localized information helps in the design of a risk mitigation measures port folio that aims to reduce these potential increases.
+Thus, 8 out of the 15 waterway zones experience little to no effect in terms of POTENTIAL oil loss when all three expansion scenarios are operational.
+No doubt, such localized information helps in the design of a risk mitigation measures port folio that aims to reduce these POTENTIAL increases.

 Below we shall summarize by waterway zone results for the four different What-If Scenarios.
-We strongly encourage readers however to consult geographic profiles Figure 75 through Figure 82 to help further interpret the by waterway zone summary results in POTENTIAL accident frequency and POTENTIAL oil outflow.
+We strongly encourage readers however to consult geographic profiles Figure 74 through Figure 81 to help further interpret the by waterway zone summary results in POTENTIAL accident frequency and POTENTIAL oil loss.